RGB-Tools/RGB-Documentation/csv-w-btc.md

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/c232438e-8571-492e-828d-d2c5e31760b8)

 3. Once Alice spend its UTXO, only Bob knows that this spend has an additional meaning even if everybody (i.e. the audience of Bitcoin Blockchain) can see this event.

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/f770fd32-e903-49b0-a3ea-d604fd189770)

-4. Indeed, the UTXO spent by Alice through the **witness transaction** contains a commitment to the client-side validated data.
+4. Indeed, the UTXO spent by Alice through the **witness closing transaction** contains a commitment to the client-side validated data.
 By passing the original data to Bob, she is able to prove to Bob that those data are duly referenced by the commitment placed by Alice in the spending transaction.
 The verification operation is performed by Bob independenly, using the appropriate methods that are part of the client-side validation protocol (e.g. RGB protocol).

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/f6440aae-202a-4569-bea7-f46664c00e92)